eco4cast/Statistical-Methods-Seminar-Series/bolker_mixedmodels/QA.md

  **Answer**:
  It’s often the case that adding predictors to the model will make the Cis of individual parameters larger (this is the basis of computations like the Variance Inflation Factor).
 The more stuff is in the model, the less certainly you can attribute the patterns to the effect of any one particular predictor.

 17 .
-I didn't follow the model selection procedure you used. is there a function like dredge that allows you to compare all the possible models for fixed and random effects?
+I didn't follow the model selection procedure you used. is there a function like `dredge` that allows you to compare all the possible models for fixed and random effects?

  **Answer**:
  The `dredge` function in the `MuMIn` package only (AFAIK) does selection on the fixed effects.
 I would actually want the opposite (i.e. only selecting on the random effects).
 I explicitly do not want to do selection on the fixed effects, which is the focal component of my model (i.e. the part I’m really interested in); drawing conclusions after model selection messes up inference.
 There might be a function somewhere that can simultaneously do selection on both fixed and random components, but I wouldn’t recommend using it.

 18 .
-What are your thoughts on using variance weighting (varIdent and other related functions?)
+What are your thoughts on using variance weighting (`varIdent` and other related functions?)

  **Answer**:
  It’s very useful if there’s heteroscedasticity of the level of the residuals that you can’t fix by transforming the response variable.
 It’s unfortunate that we still haven’t implemented this functionality in `lme4`. `glmmTMB` can do some, but not all of these models (it will allow the variance to depend on covariates, but not on the fitted value of the mean)

 19 .
-What are your thoughts on including random effects using s(variable, bs="re") in mgcv?
+What are your thoughts on including random effects using `s(variable, bs="re")`  in`mgcv`?

  **Answer**:
  Random effects via `mgcv` are great.
 They’re less efficient for really large random effects (`mgcv` doesn’t use a sparse model matrix at this step), and I don’t know how flexible they are for random-slope models. `gamm4` is clunky, but uses sparse matrices for random effects and allows all of the `mgcv`-style `s()` terms in the model.

 20 .
-When fitting polynomial terms in lme4, is it meaningful to include polynomial terms in the random terms too? e.g., (1 + f^2 | g)
+When fitting polynomial terms in `lme4`, is it meaningful to include polynomial terms in the random terms too? e.g., `(1 + f^2 | g)`

  **Answer**:
  Yes.
 It hurts my brain a little bit to think of these models, but if you have measured multiple values of x in each level then there’s no reason to think that your polynomial effect (or spline, or whatever) doesn’t vary among groups, and to try to estimate that variation

-21 .  sorry, what was the point of using gamm4?
+21 .  sorry, what was the point of using `gamm4`?

  **Answer**:
  To allow us to use a spherical spline term from mgcv() to incorporate spatial autocorrelation.